-Discover Brisbane’s oldest residential farmhouse and enjoy the newly opened Tea Terrace Cafe!
+Discover Brisbane’s oldest residential farmhouse and enjoy the Tea Terrace Cafe!

 Hidden in the bustling fringe of Brisbane’s outer suburbs is a nineteenth-century rural gem now known as Wolston Farmhouse.
 The oldest surviving residential farmhouse in the district, Wolston Farmhouse has been a key property in the portfolio of the National Trust of Australia (Queensland) since 1963.